howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 - **URL**: `www.howtographql.com`

 Then click the _submit_-button.
 You won't get any visual feedback in the UI, but let's see if the query actually worked by checking the current list of links in a Playground.

+> At this point, you'll only see the new link after refreshing the page.
+In chapter six you will take care of updating the UI properly after a mutation was performed.

 Type `graphcool playground` into a terminal and send the following query: